helm/helm-www/content/en/docs/chart_template_guide/variables.md

 However, there is one variable that is always global - `$` - this variable will always point to the root context.
-This can be very useful when you are looping in a range need to know the chart's release name.
+This can be very useful when you are looping in a range and you need to know the chart's release name.

 An example illustrating this:
 ```yaml